tensorpack/tensorpack/docs/tutorial/training-interface.md

 # Training Interface

 Tensorpack trainers have an interface for maximum flexibility.
-There are also interfaces built on top of trainers to simplify the use, when you don't want to customize too much.
+Then, there are interfaces built on top of trainers to simplify the use, when you don't want to customize too much.

 ### Raw Trainer Interface

-For general trainer, build the graph by yourself.
+__Define__: For general trainer, build the graph by yourself.
 For single-cost trainer, build the graph by [SingleCostTrainer.setup_graph](http://tensorpack.readthedocs.io/en/latest/modules/train.html#tensorpack.train.SingleCostTrainer.setup_graph).

-Then, call
+__Run__: Then, call
 [Trainer.train()](http://tensorpack.readthedocs.io/en/latest/modules/train.html#tensorpack.train.Trainer.train)
 or
 [Trainer.train_with_defaults()](http://tensorpack.readthedocs.io/en/latest/modules/train.html#tensorpack.train.Trainer.train_with_defaults)
 which applies some defaults options for normal use cases.

 ### With ModelDesc and TrainConfig

+This is an interface that's most familiar to old tensorpack users, and is now mainly useful for single-cost tasks.
+A lot of examples are written in this interface.

 [SingleCost trainers](trainer.html#single-cost-trainers)
 expects 4 arguments in `setup_graph`: `InputDesc`, `InputSource`, get_cost function, and an optimizer.